No project in history has used more Sydney sandstone than Barangaroo Reserve.

 In awarding the prize to Sydney’s newest harbour foreshore park, the American Architecture Prize jury said: “Barangaroo Reserve transforms a huge expanse of empty concrete into humane, usable space, marking the transformation of an industrialized site into a modern reinvention of its more sustainable past”.

 The project was commended for the way historical maps and paintings were used to guide the design of the headland, the excavation of 10,000 sandstone blocks directly form the site to reconstruct the foreshore, as well as the planting of 75,000 trees, plants and shrubs native to the Sydney region.
-Barangaroo Reserve’s extensive sustainability features were also recognised, including being carbon-neutral, water-positive and committed to creating zero waste.
+Barangaroo Reserve’s extensive sustainability features were also recognised, including commitments to carbon neutrality, being water-positive and creating zero waste.

 Opened to the public in 2015, Barangaroo Reserve has already been visited by more than 2.8 million people and is a favourite destination for locals and visitors looking for a natural sanctuary on beautiful Sydney Harbour.